Expert Neuropsych Evaluations

 What information/records do you need?

-After scheduling your appointment, you will be asked to complete an online intake questionnaire and provided with a link to upload relevant medical documents, such as results from any brain imaging (e.g., MRI, CT) or cognitive evaluations, if available.
+After scheduling your appointment, you will be asked to complete an online intake questionnaire and provided with a link to upload relevant medical documents, such as results from any brain imaging (e.g., MRI, CT) or prior neuropsychological testing, if available.

 We do not recommend cognitive evaluations for individuals who are already dependent on others for basic activities of daily living (e.g,. showing, bathing, feeding, toileting) due to a well-documented cognitive disorder (e.g., late stage Alzheimer's disease).
 These patients, who we already know have a cognitive disorder, would likely perform so poorly on our cognitive tests that their scores would not be informative.
 However, testing may be helpful for those who are dependent on others for daily living but have not been diagnosed with a cognitive disorder yet.
 We don't recommend cognitive evaluations for those who are currently abusing alcohol or drugs or those with untreated severe psychiatric conditions (e.g., schizophrenia, bipolar).